tb94/points/README.md

 Displays a user's current balance.
 Tags the user.
 `user` parameter is optional to choose which user's balance to display

 ### /leaderboard
 Displays the top 3 users and their points in the current guild

 ### /coinflip `points`
 Bets the amount of `points` on a 50/50 chance. winning adds `points` to the user's balance, losing subracts `points`

+### /blackjack `points`
+Bets the amount of points on a hand of blackjack.
+Multiple users can join the hand before cards are dealt.

+### /baccarat `player`, `banker`, `tie`
+Bets the amount of points on a round of baccarat.
+All bets are optional to allow maximum flexibility in betting style.